CMU-Graphics/Scotty3D/assignments/A3/T7-environment-lighting.md

 ### Tips

 - When computing areas corresponding to a pixel, use the value of angles at the pixel centers.
+You should also take into account that the $y$-axis and the $\theta$-axis are oriented differently.
 - Compute the PDF and CDF in the constructor of `Samplers::Sphere::Image` and store their values in fields `_pdf` and `_cdf` respectively.
 See `src/pathtracer/sampler.h`.
 Make sure you normalize these values at some point in your calculations.
 - `Spectrum::luma()` returns the luminance (brightness) of a Spectrum.
 The weight assigned to a pixel should be proportional to both its luminance and the solid angle it subtends.
 - For inversion sampling, use [`std::upper_bound`](https://en.cppreference.com/w/cpp/algorithm/upper_bound): it's a standard library function for binary search.